Sahan-Chathumina/Sahan-Chathumina/README.md

 I am a passionate **Frontend Developer** specializing in creating visually appealing and user-friendly websites.
 My expertise in **WordPress Development** enables me to deliver customized and dynamic web solutions.
 With a solid foundation in HTML, CSS, and JavaScript, along with knowledge of React and Node.js, I am equipped to handle diverse web development challenges.

 ### 🎓 Education
+- ICT Technician (NVQ LEVEL 4) at the National Youth Training Centre
 - Full-Stack Developer course at the University of Moratuwa
-- ICT Technician (NVQ LEVEL 4) at the National Youth Training Centre
+- Pearson BTEC HND in Computing (Software Engineering)

 ### 💼 Work Experience
 - **ICT Technician**